wavefrontHQ/observability-for-kubernetes/docs/collector/openshift.md

 # Installation and configuration on OpenShift
-This page contains the Installation and Configuration steps to monitor Openshift using the Wavefront Collector for Kubernetes.
+This page contains the Installation and Configuration steps to monitor Openshift using the Kubernetes Metrics Collector.

 **Supported Versions**: Openshift Origin 3.9